Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 As California’s birthplace, Old Town San Diego makes a fun half-day visit.
 Kids particularly love The Whaley House, one of the most haunted houses in the U.S., and wandering the El Campo Santo Cemetery.

-Tickets & Passes: Go City San Diego includes Old Town Trolley and Whaley House.
-Most other museums are free.
+Read More: Old Town San Diego Planning Guide · Tickets: Go City San Diego includes Old Town Trolley and Whaley House.
+Most other museums and historic sites are free.

 Best Museums in San Diego for Kids